tinybitofheaven/Not-Twitter/README.md

 ## Data Model

-The application will store Users and Posts
+The application will store Users and Tweets

-* users can have many posts
+- users can have many tweets
-* posts can have text and/or images
+- posts can have text and/or images

 An Example User: